How to Extend Your Wi-Fi Signal

 5. Keep firmware up to date

-It’s an easy thing to forget, but regularly updating your router's firmware will fortify your network's security and help the device run at peak performance.
-As a result, your Wi-Fi signal will reach as far as your router can possibly send it.
+Regularly updating your router's firmware will fortify your network's security and help the device run at peak performance.
+As a result, your Wi-Fi signal will reach as far as your router can send it.
+Most modern hardware regularly checks for updates and automatically installs them, but if you want to ensure you're running the latest, here are some steps to manually update the firmware.

 How do you update your router’s firmware?